I never tried lemon meringue pie until I met my husband. His family and he are very into sweets and they’re amazing at making sweets and desserts.

 Like the other two components of this pie, there are different ways to make meringue for it.
 I have been experimenting a lot and one thing I would advise is not to use the typical normal meringue.
 Where you just beat the egg whites with sugar until stiff peaks?
 Yea that one, try not to use it.

 Why?
-Because I find that after a while it leaks liquid and make the base of the pie all moist and damp.
-It also shrinks a lot when you grill it in the oven for that final char touch.
-And it also doesn’t hold it shape that good.
-Well those are reasons for me personally not to use it.
+Because I find that after a while it leaks liquid and makes the base of the pie all moist and damp.
+It also shrinks when you grill it in the oven for that final char touch.
+And it also doesn’t hold its shape that well.
+Well, those are reasons for me personally not to use it.

 It’s all that it’s not from the typical normal meringue.
 Try it, you might like it too.